 The pilgrim ways in Norway connect history, landscape and cultural heritage.
 The different routes lead you through rural landscapes, woods and mountains.
 Plan your own short or long walk or try one of the suggestions.
 The recommended season is June – September.
 You should be in normal good physical shape.

-The Pilgrim Way - St. Olav Ways to Trondheim/Nidaros
+The St. Olav Ways - the pilgrim paths to Trondheim

 The pilgrim ways to Nidaros consist of a network of routes covering 5,000 kilometres in Northern Europe, of which more than 2,000 kilometres can be found in Norway alone.